How ethanol plant shutdowns deepen pain for U.S. corn farmers

 The Trump administration's Environmental Protection Agency, which administers the RFS, has handed out roughly four times more exemptions to small refiners than Obama's EPA.

+Both the oil industry and the Environmental Protection Agency dispute that the expanded waivers have significantly affected U.S. demand for ethanol.

+"The only area where there has been meaningful reduction is in exports, which is likely the result of our ongoing trade conflict with China," said Chet Thompson, president of the American Fuel and Petrochemical Manufacturers trade association.

-That's been bad news for U.S. farmers, who have become increasingly reliant on the biofuel industry's demand for corn, the most-grown U.S. crop.
-Ethanol producers took 37.3% of the U.S. corn crop in 2018, more than triple from 2002, according to U.S. Agriculture Department data.
+Still, U.S. farmers have become increasingly reliant on the biofuel industry's demand for corn, the most-grown U.S. crop.
+Ethanol producers took 37.3% of the U.S. corn crop in 2018, more than triple from 2002, according to Agriculture Department data.

 USDA predicts that around 5.375 billion bushels of corn will be needed for ethanol in the 2019/20 marketing year, a drop of 230 million bushels from two years ago when corn used for ethanol peaked at 5.605 billion bushels.